Serena-DeroProject/documentation/WhitePaper.md

 Some brief examples of what a smart contract is capable of managing without third-party intervention include: access authorization to a physical object like a building or internet-of-things (IoT) devices, asset management, trading, ticket purchasing, or share distribution.
 In some instances, an individual or organization would prefer not to reveal the details of the transaction or contract (i.e. participants, amounts, and contract terms) to the rest of the world.
 Dero brings true privacy to smart contracts for the first time on any blockchain.

-Truly private smart contracts are a unique feature offered by DERO that other projects to date (April.1/2018) do not offer.
-Dero accomplishes this by keeping all ascepts of the transaction, smart contract, and users details private on the original blockchain without the need to trust sensitive or otherwise private information to second layer or off-chain solutions.
+Truly private smart contracts are a unique feature offered by DERO that other projects to date (April.10/2018) do not offer.
+Dero accomplishes this by keeping all aspects of the transaction, smart contract, and users details private on the original blockchain without the need to trust sensitive or otherwise private information to second layer or off-chain solutions.

 ## CHALLENGES
 * **Identification and know-your-client (KYC):**\